gagbo/gagbo/README.md

 # Gerry Agbobada

-I'm a backend software engineer currently in-between jobs, and this is my github profile.
+I'm a backend software engineer, and this is my github profile.
 I mostly like Rust and Schemes, but I have good experience in C++ and Python as well, trying to embed the languages I like working with inside the ones I like hacking with.